SirSteev/Lazy-Work-Station-Setup/README.md

 Please report any issues and I'll try to get them fixed.

-the ONLY planned add on feature will be adding a costume timer to the individual applications allowed start up time.
+the ONLY planned add on feature will be adding a custume timer to the individual applications allowed start up time.